 - Your nurse will bring you to the operating room when it’s time for your surgery.

 After Your Surgery

 A member of your healthcare team will take you to your private recovery room on 4th, 5th, or 6th floor.
-When you’re ready, we will bring your caregiver and other visitors to your room.
-During your stay, up to 2 visitors at a time can visit you in your recovery room, from 7:00 am to 10:00 pm.
+When you’re ready, we’ll call your caregiver and bring them to your room.

 - Communicate with your healthcare team.